 Ever so often, there comes a time when the stars align in perfect symmetry for athletes to do no wrong.
-The zone, as it's commonly known, isn't frequent but it is the holy grail for athletes as Leander Paes found out at the 1996 Atlanta Olympics.
+The zone, as it's commonly known, was what Leander Paes experienced at the 1996 Atlanta Olympics.

-“After losing the first set and when I was serving at 1-2 and 30-40 in the second set, something magical happened,” Leander Paes told the Olympic Channel.
+“After losing the first set and when I was serving at 1-2 and 30-40 in the second set, something magical happened,” Leander Paes told Olympics.com.

 “I got into what we athletes call ‘the zone’ where you don’t really remember what happened for that 45-minute period.”

-Down a set against Fernando Meligeni in the bronze medal match at Atlanta 1996 and staring down the barrel with a break-point to save in the second set, Leander Paes nevertheless went on to bring home India’s first individual Olympic medal in 44 years.
+Down a set against Fernando Meligeni in the bronze medal match at Atlanta 1996 and staring down the barrel with a break-point to save in the second set, Leander Paes nevertheless went on to become the first Indian tennis player to win an Olympic medal.
+It was also India’s first individual Olympic medal in 44 years.

 “When I saved the break-point, won that game 2-2, won the second set and served for the match at 5-4 in the third, I got into a zone,” he recalled, still trying to make sense of that magical night at Atlanta, now steeped deep in Indian sports folklore.

 “I don’t even remember the points because I was in such a trance.
 That’s why I talk about a mystical and magical experience.”